dancarlton/rinse/README.md

-# Rinsed - Car Wash Booking Web App
+# rinsed - Car Wash Booking Web App

-Rinsed is a web app designed to simplify the process of booking car washing services.
-Whether you're a car owner looking for a quick wash or a skilled car washer seeking clients, Rinsed has you covered.
+rinsed is a web app designed to simplify the process of booking car washing services.
+Whether you're a car owner looking for a quick wash or a skilled car washer seeking clients, rinsed has you covered.

 ## Features